 Now that we know why they are fairly attractive, what type of “alternative” policy is the best to purchase?
 And how much can we expect to pay?

-Also, it is important to understand that private “Limited” plans that are the easiest to qualify for, are often the ones with the highest potential for paying for specific items that otherwise are covered.
+It is also important to understand that private “Limited” plans that are the easiest to qualify for, are often the ones with the highest potential for paying for specific items that otherwise are covered.
 Often, it’s an unusual lab test that was requested, or a procedure that is not often utilized.
 If there are no medical questions, there’s probably a good reason.
 Without medical underwriting, the rate will be high, benefits will be limited, or both.
 Exceptions include short-term plans that are medically-underwritten and very inexpensive.
+Coverage can also be effective the day after an application is submitted.

 Lately, many “Christian” plans, commonly referred to as “Health Care Sharing Ministries,” are becoming available in various parts of the country.
 More than 100 options are available, and they are often discussed and offered through local churches.
 The concept is fairly simple.
 Customers donate a fixed amount of premium every month (usually between $200 and $600) and that money is pooled together with other persons that have contributed.
 If the number of contributors reduces, higher amounts may have to be collected.